dr-jpk/weather-forecast/final_report.md

 Machine learning methods for time series forecasting typically require careful feature engineering, which involves selecting and transforming the relevant weather variables to improve the model's accuracy.
 In addition, the evaluation of machine learning models for time series forecasting may involve metrics such as mean absolute error (MAE), root mean squared error (RMSE), or coefficient of determination (R-squared) to compare the predicted values with the actual values.

 The task of the weather forecast project is to predict weather conditions in Australia, specifically to predict whether it will rain tomorrow based on historical weather observations.
 This is a predictive modeling task that falls under the category of time series forecasting.
 Model selection: Choose a suitable machine learning model or algorithm for the task, such as decision trees, random forests, gradient boosting, or neural networks.
-Consider the advantages and limitations of each model, and select the one that best fits the data and the problem.
+Consider the advantages and limitations of each model and select the one that best fits the data and the problem.

 1. Model training: Train the selected model on the prepared dataset using an appropriate training strategy, such as cross-validation or time series split.
 Optimize the model hyperparameters to maximize the performance metric of interest.